Roasted Butternut Squash Winter Salad with Kale, Farro and Cranberry Dressing

 Placed the butternut squash and garlic on a rimmed baking sheet, drizzle with about 2 tablespoons olive oil, season with salt and pepper, and toss well, using your hands to evenly coat the squash.
 Roast the squash in the oven for about 15-20 minutes, or until fork tender.

-While the buttenut squash and garlic roasts, place the farro and about 4-5 cups of cold water in a saucepan, season generously with kosher salt, and bring to a boil over medium high heat.
+While the butternut squash and garlic roasts, place the farro and about 4-5 cups of cold water in a saucepan, season generously with kosher salt, and bring to a boil over medium high heat.
 Once the farro comes to a boil, lower heat to a simmer, cover, and let the farro cook for up to 40 minutes, or until the farro has bloomed.
 Check your farro package for instructions, as some farro may cook faster/longer.

 When the butternut squash is tender, remove from the oven and set aside.
 Squeeze the garlic out of the peel into a small bowl, mash with a fork, and set aside.
 Discard garlic peel.